symmetricapi/symmetric-js/README.md

 * `saveEncoding` - one of the following strings `json`, `form`, or `form-json`, defaults to `json`
 * `csrfCookieName` - defaults to 'csrftoken'
 * `csrfHeaderName` - defaults to 'X-CSRFToken'
+* `auth` - an optional single auth object to use for all sync operations, defaults to null
+* `unwrap` - an optional function to user for unwrapping responses from the server, defaults to null

 Subclassing
 -------------------------------